rnkn/fountain-mode/README.md

 Advanced Installation
 ---------------------

-Download the [latest release][3], move this file into your load-path and add to your `init.el` file:
+Download the latest tagged release, move this file into your `load-path` and add to your `init.el` file:

     (require 'fountain-mode)